uiii/ProcessWire-FieldtypePDF/README.md

 ### GhostScript exceptions occured

-If you got some GhostScript exception when generating image, update GhostScript and ImageMagick to the latest versions.
+If you got some *GhostScript* exceptions when generating image, update *GhostScript* and *ImageMagick* to the latest versions.

-If you cant, you can use the *fallback mode*.
+If you can't, you can use the *fallback mode*.
 Turn it on in the module's settings.
 But be aware of that it will produce low quality images and most of the options won't be abvailable.

 ## Changelog